-PRE-REQUISITE: Agriculture, Food & Natural Resources AND Plant & Animal Science This class is offered every other year and alternates with Science & Technology of Food.
+PRE-REOUISITE: Agriculture, Food & Natural Resources AND Plant & Animal Science This class is offered every other year and alternates with Agriculture Business Management.
 Students will learn the operational practices needed for the successful growth of nursery stock and/or greenhouse plants.
 They will learn essential greenhouse practices including water and fertilizer distribution, lighting, ventilation, and temperature control.
 Students will learn pest and disease identification and control along with bio-security practices.
 Students will demonstrate knowledge of propagation methods, plant health, nutrition, and growth stimulation.
 Throughout this course, business and employability skills will be emphasized.
 This is a weighted course.